Maryland Route 471

 Maryland Route 471 (MD 471) is a state highway in the U.S. state of Maryland.
-Known as Indian Bridge Road, the state highway runs 1.01 mi from Maryland Route 5 north to a crossing of the St. Marys River within Great Mills.
+Known as Indian Bridge Road, the state highway runs 1.01 mi from MD 5 north to a crossing of the St. Marys River within Great Mills in St. Mary's County.
 MD 471 was constructed in two segments in the early 1930s.
 The second segment near Leonardtown was removed from the state highway system in the mid-1950s but returned as an extension of MD 4 in the early 1980s.

 Route description

 MD 471 begins at an intersection with MD 5 (Point Lookout Road) and Flat Iron Road in Great Mills.
 The state highway heads north as an 18 ft wide two-lane undivided road north through a forested area.
 MD 471 passes through the cluster of four buildings that is Cecil's Mill Historic District.
 The state highway continues northwest, crossing the St. Mary's River twice.
 MD 471 reaches its northern terminus at the northern end of the second bridge over the river.
 Indian Bridge Road continues northwest as a county highway toward St. Mary's River State Park and an intersection with MD 4 (St. Andrews Church Road) between Leonardtown and California.